 Shore's Cardiac & Pulmonary Rehabilitation Center helps you regain control over your health.
 Bridging the gap between illness and wellness.
 The program integrates exercise, education, nutritional and physical counseling.

 The program’s aim is to stop the progression of the disease and improve your quality of life, permitting a return to your activities of daily living as soon as possible.
 Shore Cardiac and Pulmonary Rehabilitation Center provides comprehensive services for patients diagnosed with cardiovascular and pulmonary diseases.
 This hospital-based facility offers patients a monitored and clinically supervised exercise program under the direction of their physician.

 The Shore Cardiac & Pulmonary Rehabilitation Center is located on the first floor at 710 Centre Street in Somers Point, across from Shore Medical Center.
 Open Monday through Friday.
 Close, convenient and free parking is available just a short distance from the Center's front door.
 Call 609-653-4677 for further information.

-The primary goals for each patient are to regain strength, confidence, to improve their quality of life and reduce risk factors.
-Another goal is to prevent the progression of the disease.
+The primary goals for each patient are to regain strength, stamina, confidence, endurance, to improve their quality of life, reduce risk factors and prevent the progression of the disease.

 Aside from the physical elements of the program, emphasis is also placed on the nutritional and psychological components of rehabilitation.
 A patient's mental outlook may have suffered as a result of trauma.
 Counseling on modifying risk factors during exercise sessions will help restore confidence and overcome fear of further illness.
 Patients given nutritional guidance as well, tips on how to reduce your fat intake and cut down on calories are provided during the course of the program.